mattambrogi/100-days-of-code/log.md

 ### Day 73 Monday May 17, 2021

 **Progress**: Added rich text editing to jobs.
 Jobs when created and edited can have formatting.
 Are displayed as such in the detail.
 Also added slugs to both Host and Employer admin's.
+Changed card display a bit to show truncated text.

 **Key Learning**: